ema28pro/Multiple-Rich-Presence-Custom/README-EN.md

 The bridge automatically detects when you're playing Roblox from the game's logs.
 No extra setup needed.

+> **Important:** For the Rivals status to show up, you must **disable Discord's built-in Roblox detection** in Settings → Registered Games → toggle off Roblox.
+Otherwise Discord shows its own activity instead of the bridge's.

 For now it only detects and shows **Rivals**, but support for any Roblox game is planned for the future.

 ### 4. Custom Status (optional)